K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

 ![userinfo-phone]

 ### <div id='76'/> 3.2.5.3.3 User Postal Code
-1. When entering new postal code, up to 15 characters or less letters and number can be entered.
+1. When entering a new postal code, up to 15 characters or less letters and number can be entered.
 Click "Change" button to complete the process.
 ![userinfo-cz]

 ### <div id='77'/> 3.2.5.3.3 User Address